 Making a Difference

-You can take action and see the report card for your utility on Sierra Club’s website.
-If you’re not happy with what you learn about your electricity, you might switch your home to solar power.
+You can take action and see the report card for your utility on Sierra Club’s website (the scores are explained on page 7).
+If you’re not happy with what you learn about your electricity, you might switch your energy to solar power.
 Use the Green-e Renewable Energy search or contact your utility directly to communicate consumer demand for clean energy.
 And sign up for a green power portfolio, if one is available to you.
 Utility-sponsored energy efficiency programs are much more common than green portfolios, offering rebates and incentives on everything from home energy audits to programmable thermostats.
 And you can always reduce your home energy consumption with simple energy hacks.

 This post was originally published on May 10, 2021.